Privacy policy

 Order processing in the online shop and customer account

-We process our customers' data in the context of order transactions in our online shop to enable them to select and order the chosen products and services, as well as their payment and delivery, or execution.
+We process our customers' data within the scope of order processes in our online shop to enable them to select and order the chosen products and services, as well as their payment and delivery or execution.

-The processed data includes inventory data, communication data, contract data, payment data, and the persons affected by the processing include our customers, prospects, and other business partners.
-The processing is carried out for the purpose of providing contractual services within the operation of an online shop, billing, delivery, and customer services.
-In this context, we use session cookies to store the shopping cart contents and permanent cookies to store the login status.
+The data processed includes inventory data, communication data, contract data, payment data, and the persons affected by the processing include our customers, prospects, and other business partners.
+Processing is carried out for the purpose of providing contractual services within the operation of an online shop, billing, delivery, and customer services.
+We use session cookies to store the shopping cart contents and permanent cookies to store the login status.

-The processing is carried out to fulfill our services and to implement contractual measures (e.g., processing of order transactions) and as far as it is legally required (e.g., legally required archiving of business transactions for commercial and tax purposes).
-The information marked as necessary is required for the justification and fulfillment of the contract.
-We disclose the data to third parties only within the framework of delivery, payment, or within the scope of legal permissions and obligations, as well as when this is based on our legitimate interests, which we inform you about in this privacy policy (e.g., to legal and tax advisors, financial institutions, freight companies, and authorities).
+Processing is carried out to fulfill our services and implement contractual measures (e.g., processing orders) and as far as it is legally required (e.g., legally required archiving of business transactions for commercial and tax purposes).
+The information marked as necessary for the establishment and fulfillment of the contract is required.
+We disclose the data to third parties only within the scope of delivery, payment, or within the framework of legal permissions and obligations, as well as when this is based on our legitimate interests, about which we inform you in this privacy policy (e.g., to legal and tax advisors, financial institutions, freight companies, and authorities).

-Users can optionally create a user account, through which they can view their orders.
-As part of the registration, the required mandatory information is communicated to the users.
+Users can optionally create a user account, allowing them, in particular, to view their orders.
+During registration, the required mandatory information is communicated to users.
 User accounts are not public and cannot be indexed by search engines.
-If users have canceled their user account, their data regarding the user account will be deleted, provided that their retention is necessary for commercial or tax reasons.
-Information in the customer account remains until its deletion with subsequent archiving in the event of a legal obligation or our legitimate interests (e.g., in the case of legal disputes).
-It is the users' responsibility to secure their data upon cancellation before the end of the contract.
+If users have terminated their user account, their data related to the user account will be deleted, subject to retention being necessary for commercial or tax law reasons.
+Information in the customer account remains until deletion with subsequent archiving in case of a legal obligation or our legitimate interests (e.g., in case of legal disputes).
+It is the users' responsibility to back up their data before the contract ends after termination.

-As part of the registration and re-logins as well as the use of our online services, we store the IP address and the time of the respective user action.
-The storage is based on our legitimate interests, as well as the users' interest in protection against abuse and other unauthorized use.
-A transfer of this data to third parties generally does not occur, unless it is necessary for the enforcement of our legal claims as a legitimate interest or there is a legal obligation to do so.
+As part of registration and subsequent logins as well as the use of our online services, we store the IP address and the time of each user action.
+The storage is based on our legitimate interests as well as the users' interest in protection against abuse and other unauthorized use.
+These data are generally not passed on to third parties unless it is necessary to pursue our legal claims as a legitimate interest or there is a legal obligation to do so.

-Deletion occurs after the expiration of statutory warranty and other contractual rights or obligations (e.g., payment claims or performance obligations from contracts with customers), whereby the necessity of data retention is reviewed every three years; in the case of retention due to statutory archiving obligations, deletion occurs after their expiration.
+Deletion takes place after the expiration of statutory warranty and other contractual rights or obligations (e.g., payment claims or performance obligations from contracts with customers), whereby the necessity of data retention is reviewed every three years; in the case of retention due to legal archiving obligations, deletion occurs after their expiration.

 Registration function

 Users can create a user account.
-As part of the registration, the required mandatory information is communicated to the users and processed based on Art.
+During registration, the required mandatory information is communicated to users and processed based on Art.
 6 para.
 1 lit. b GDPR for the purpose of providing the user account.
-The processed data includes, in particular, the login information (name, password, and an email address).
-The data entered during registration is used for the purposes of using the user account and its purpose.
+The processed data includes, in particular, login information (name, password, and an email address).
+The data entered during registration is used for the purposes of using the user account and its intended purpose.

-Users can be informed via email about information relevant to their user account, such as technical changes.
-If users have terminated their user account, their data regarding the user account will be deleted, subject to a legal retention obligation.
-It is the users' responsibility to secure their data upon termination before the end of the contract.
-We are entitled to irretrievably delete all data of the user stored during the contract period.
+Users can be informed by email about information relevant to their user account, such as technical changes.
+If users have terminated their user account, their data related to the user account will be deleted, subject to any legal retention obligations.
+It is the users' responsibility to back up their data before the contract ends after termination.
+We are entitled to irreversibly delete all data stored during the contract period.

-In the context of using our registration and sign-up functions as well as the use of the user account, we store the IP address and the time of the respective user action.
-The storage is based on our legitimate interests, as well as the users' interest in protection against abuse and other unauthorized use.
-This data will generally not be passed on to third parties unless it is necessary to pursue our claims or there is a legal obligation to do so in accordance with Art.
+When using our registration and login functions as well as the user account, we store the IP address and the time of the respective user action.
+The storage is based on our legitimate interests as well as the users' interest in protection against abuse and other unauthorized use.
+These data are generally not passed on to third parties unless it is necessary to enforce our claims or there is a legal obligation to do so according to Art.
 6 para.
 1 lit. c.
 GDPR.
-The IP addresses will be anonymized or deleted no later than 7 days.
+IP addresses are anonymized or deleted no later than 7 days after collection.

 Contact

-When contacting us (e.g., via contact form, email, phone, or through social media), the user's information will be processed to handle the contact request and its processing in accordance with Art.
+When contacting us (e.g., via contact form, email, phone, or social media), the user's information is processed to handle the contact request and its processing according to Art.
 6 para.
-1 lit. b. (in the context of contractual/pre-contractual relationships), Art.
+1 lit. b. (within the scope of contractual/pre-contractual relationships), Art.
 6 para.
 1 lit. f. (other inquiries) GDPR.
-The users' information may be stored in a Customer Relationship Management System ("CRM System") or comparable inquiry organization.
+The users' information may be stored in a Customer Relationship Management system ("CRM system") or a comparable inquiry organization.

-We delete inquiries if they are no longer necessary.
-We review the necessity every two years; furthermore, the legal archiving obligations apply.
+We delete requests if they are no longer necessary.
+We review the necessity every two years; furthermore, the statutory archiving obligations apply.

 Newsletter

-With the following notes, we inform you about the contents of our newsletter as well as the registration, dispatch, and statistical evaluation procedures, as well as your rights to object.
-By subscribing to our newsletter, you agree to receive it and the described procedures.
+With the following information, we inform you about the content of our newsletter as well as the registration, sending, and statistical evaluation procedures and your rights to object.
+By subscribing to our newsletter, you agree to receive it and to the described procedures.

-Content of the newsletter: We send newsletters, emails, and other electronic notifications with promotional information (hereinafter referred to as "newsletter") only with the consent of the recipients or a legal permission.
-If the contents of the newsletter are specifically described as part of a subscription, they are decisive for the users' consent.
-Otherwise, our newsletters contain information about our services and us.
+Newsletter content: We send newsletters, emails, and other electronic notifications with promotional information (hereinafter "newsletter") only with the consent of the recipients or a legal permission.
+If the content of the newsletter is specifically described during registration, it is decisive for the users' consent.
+Otherwise, our newsletters contain information about our services and about us.

-Registration data: To register for the newsletter, it is sufficient to provide your email address.
-Optionally, we ask you to provide a name for personal addressing in the newsletters.
+Registration data: To sign up for the newsletter, it is sufficient to provide your email address.
+Optionally, we ask you to provide a name for personal addressing in the newsletter.

-The sending of the newsletter and the associated success measurement is based on the consent of the recipients according to Art.
+The sending of the newsletter and the associated success measurement are based on the recipients' consent according to Art.
 6 para.
 1 lit. a, Art.
 7 GDPR in conjunction with § 7 para.
-2 no. 3 UWG or, if consent is not required, based on our legitimate interests in direct marketing according to Art.
+2 no. 3 UWG, or if consent is not required, based on our legitimate interests in direct marketing according to Art.
 6 para.
-1 lit. f.
-GDPR in conjunction with § 7 para.
+1 lit. f GDPR in conjunction with § 7 para.
 3 UWG.

-Cancellation/Revocation – You can cancel the receipt of our newsletter at any time, i.e., revoke your consents.
-A link to cancel the newsletter can be found at the end of each newsletter.
-We can store the unsubscribed email addresses for up to three years based on our legitimate interests before we delete them, in order to be able to prove a previously given consent.
+Cancellation/Revocation – You can unsubscribe from our newsletter at any time, i.e., revoke your consent.
+A link to unsubscribe is provided at the end of each newsletter.
+We may store unsubscribed email addresses for up to three years based on our legitimate interests before deleting them, to be able to prove a previously given consent.
 The processing of this data is limited to the purpose of possible defense against claims.
 An individual deletion request is possible at any time, provided that the former existence of consent is confirmed.

 Hosting and email dispatch

-The hosting services we use serve to provide the following services: infrastructure and platform services, computing capacity, storage space and database services, email dispatch, security services, and technical maintenance services that we use for the operation of this online offering.
+The hosting services we use serve to provide the following services: infrastructure and platform services, computing capacity, storage space and database services, email dispatch, security services, as well as technical maintenance services, which we use for the operation of this online offering.

-In this context, we or our hosting provider process inventory data, contact data, content data, contract data, usage data, meta and communication data of customers, interested parties, and visitors to this online offering based on our legitimate interests in the efficient and secure provision of this online offering in accordance with Art.
+In this context, we or our hosting provider process inventory data, contact data, content data, contract data, usage data, meta and communication data from customers, prospects, and visitors of this online offering based on our legitimate interests in an efficient and secure provision of this online offering according to Art.
 6 para.
 1 lit. f GDPR in conjunction with Art.
 28 GDPR (conclusion of a data processing agreement).

 Google Tag Manager

-Google Tag Manager is a solution that allows us to manage so-called website tags through an interface (and thus integrate, for example, Google Analytics and other Google marketing services into our online offering).
+Google Tag Manager is a solution that allows us to manage so-called website tags through an interface (and thus integrate Google Analytics as well as other Google marketing services into our online offering).
 The Tag Manager itself (which implements the tags) does not process any personal data of users.
-With regard to the processing of personal data of users, reference is made to the following information on Google services.
+Regarding the processing of users' personal data, please refer to the following information about Google services.
 Usage policies: https://www.google.com/intl/de/tagmanager/use-policy.html.

 Google Analytics